Tensor invariants for classical groups revisited: Linear bases for polynomial invariants via arc diagrams

+In this section, we use arc diagrams with degree sequence $\mathbf{d}$ to give a combinatorial interpretation of the ordinary monomials in the basis $\mathcal{B}^{G}_{\mathbf{d}}$ for $\C[W]^G_{\mathbf{d}}$.
+The arcs in each diagram represent the generators $f_{ij}$ given in Table~\ref{table:FT}, and certain hyperedges represent the factors $\det^*(A)$ and $\det(B)$.
+The corresponding monomial in $\mathcal{B}^G_{\mathbf{d}}$ is recovered simply by taking the product of the arcs and hyperedges in a diagram.

-The primary combinatorial objects in our approach will be arc diagrams.
-An \emph{arc diagram} is a multigraph with self-loops on a vertex set $[m]$, where the vertices are depicted in increasing order in a horizontal row, and all arcs are depicted above the vertices.
-We write its degree sequence as an $m$-tuple $\mathbf{d} = (d_1, \ldots, d_m) \in \mathbb{N}^m$, where $d_i \coloneqq \deg i$.
-A \emph{$(p,q)$-bipartite} (or simply \emph{bipartite}) arc diagram has an ordered vertex set $\{1^*, \ldots, p^*, 1, \ldots, q\}$, and every arc takes the form $(i^*, j)$ for some $i \in [p]$ and $j \in [q]$.
+An \emph{arc diagram} is a multigraph with self-loops on a vertex set $[m] \coloneqq \{1, \ldots, m\}$, where the vertices are drawn from left to right in a horizontal row, and all arcs are depicted above the vertices.
+As usual, the \emph{degree} of a vertex is the number of edges incident to it (where a self-loop contributes 2 to the degree).
+We write the \emph{degree sequence} as an $m$-tuple $\mathbf{d} = (d_1, \ldots, d_m) \in \mathbb{N}^m$, where $d_i$ is the degree of the vertex $i$.
+A \emph{$(p,q)$-bipartite} arc diagram has the vertex set $\{1^*, \ldots, p^*, 1, \ldots, q\}$, and every arc takes the form $\{i^*, j\}$ for some $i \in [p]$ and $j \in [q]$.
 We depict such a diagram with a vertical line separating the $p$ starred vertices from the $q$ unstarred vertices.
-Its degree sequence is thus written as an ordered pair $(\mathbf{d}, \mathbf{e}) \in \mathbb{N}^p \times \mathbb{N}^q$.
-Two arcs are said to be a \emph{strict} (resp., \emph{weak}) \emph{nesting} if one arc lies strictly (resp., weakly) inside the other; here, ``weak'' and ``strict'' refer to whether the arcs do or do not share any vertices.
-A (strict or weak) \emph{$\ell$-nesting} is a set of $\ell$ arcs in which each pair is a (strict or weak) nesting; vacuously, every arc is a $1$-nesting.
-An arc diagram is said to be (strictly or weakly) \emph{$\ell$-nonnesting} if it does not contain a (strict or weak) $\ell$-nesting.
-The \emph{weak nonnesting number} of an arc diagram is the size of the largest subset of arcs in which no pair is a weak nesting.
+Its degree sequence is thus written as an ordered pair $(\mathbf{d}_p, \mathbf{d}_q) \in \mathbb{N}^p \times \mathbb{N}^q$.
+Two arcs are said to be a \emph{strict} (resp., \emph{weak}) \emph{nesting} if one arc lies strictly (resp., weakly) inside the other; here, ``strict'' and ``weak'' refer to whether or not the arcs are allowed to share vertices.
+A strict \emph{$k$-nesting} is a set of $k$ many arcs in which each pair is a strict nesting.
+Vacuously, every arc is a $1$-nesting.
+See Figure~\ref{fig:poly arc GL O Sp} for examples of the arc diagrams described in the following theorem.

-In the following theorem (whose proof we reserve for Section~\ref{sec:proofs}), certain sets of arc diagrams are viewed as multigraded linear bases for rings of polynomial invariants, where the degree sequence of each arc diagram equals the multidegree of the corresponding invariant.
-See Figure~\ref{fig:poly arc GL O Sp} for examples.